PadraigK/SceneGen/README.md

 swift let sprite = node(.sprite2D_marker2d)
 ```

-The programmer is no longer required to maintain the types and the paths, meaning fewer run-time bugs and crashes, helpful code completion suggestions in your IDE, and faster iteration cycles.
+The programmer is no longer responsible for maintaining the types and the paths.
+This will lead to fewer run-time bugs and crashes, provide helpful code completion suggestions in your IDE, and allow faster iteration cycles.

 ## Usage
 I'm still figuring out the Swift PM story for how to run this, but in the meantime, here's an approach that works well: